;

 Welcome to the sixth article of this series that focuses on designers in the team of one.
 After diving deep into coms and opening the decision pathways for the technology, we should now look at how all these pillars are tied together.

 This article aims to focus on the fundamental pillar called design operation.
 Simply put, Design Ops has two parts.
 First – focus on all things related to pre-production.
-Second, it focuses on translation (handover) between the business, design, and development that optimise the product design delivery.
-In order words, what set of tasks needs to be delivered to achieve desired outputs that allow the business to reach measurable outcomes?
+Second, it focuses on translation (handover) between the business, design, and development that optimises the product design delivery.
+In other words, what set of tasks needs to be delivered to achieve desired outputs that allow the business to reach measurable outcomes?

 Ducks in the row

-By understanding this difference, you, a designer, will understand what role the design plays and what aspects are needed to deliver desired outcomes.
+By understanding this difference, you, as a designer, will understand what role the design plays and what aspects are needed to deliver desired outcomes.
 Let’s paint the picture of you servicing a startup or a company of one.
 That would mean the following things:

 Communication

-For starters, you’ll be dealing with multiple communication channels – email, slack, and different project management tools.
+For starters, you’ll be dealing with multiple communication channels – email, Slack, and different project management tools.
 The procurement, invoicing, and time sheets will follow that and so on.
 Having one source of truth will clarify where to look, who to contact, and when.
-How and who do you report and when?
+How and who do you report to and when?
 Once you figure out the basics – make the routine out of it.

 Simply – Slack your boss in the morning.
 Attend to stand up, tell people you work with what you are going to do and when you finish it.
-Tell them when you deliver (ideally at the end of the day) and share the link (or better print screen).
+Tell them when you deliver (ideally at the end of the day) and share the link (or better, print screen).
 At the end of the week, update your timesheet and get ready for your weekend.

 The question to ask here would be the following: